cloudmesh/technologies/chapters/tech/osgi.md

 New text

-"The OSGi Alliance, formerly known as the Open Services Gateway initiative, is an open standards organization founded in March 1999 that originally specified and continues to maintain the OSGi standard" [@www-wiki].
+The OSGi Alliance, formerly known as the Open Services Gateway initiative, is an open standards organization founded in March 1999 that originally specified and continues to maintain the OSGi standard [@www-wiki].

-In 1999, the original name of the organization was “Open Service Gateway initiative”, the aim was to offer service for domestic gateway market.
+In 1999, the original name of the organization was "Open Service Gateway initiative", the aim was to offer service for domestic gateway market.
 As more and more applications of Java are emerged, they decided to change the name to “OSGi” instead of Open Service Gateway initiative, and the original name should no longer be used.

 The essence of OSGi is a modular system and a service platform for Java, which could offer a useful model.
 The functional is not existed in the current system.
 The function is about operation the applications remotely and could do everything with the applications such as start, stop, update or something else.
 The APIs could also manage the application life cycle though the protocol which designed for the application.